 In the fourth quarter of 2018, the Corporation completed the re-configuration of Phases V and VI to provide for shallow-cut capability which allows the Corporation to extract additional C3+ from the natural gas stream.
-In the third quarter of 2020, Birchcliff completed the Inlet Liquids-Handling Facility in order to handle increased condensate volumes in Pouce Coupe.
+In the third quarter of 2020, Birchcliff completed its 20,000 bbls/d (50% condensate, 50% water) inlet liquids-handling facility at the Pouce Coupe Gas Plant in order to handle increased condensate volumes in Pouce Coupe.
 Birchcliff also added shallow-cut capability to Phases III and I/II in 2020 and 2022, respectively, to further increase C3+ recovery.